rafikurnia/go-webapp/README.md

 You can invoke any of the command above by calling `make <target>`.

+## Horizontal Scaling

+The horizontal scaling can be done by modifying the value of NUMBER_OF_REPLICAS in the config file.
+Then, re run the application using `make compose-up`.

+## Rolling back

+To roll back to the previous version, make sure that the docker image of the previous version is accessible and defined with the correct tag.
+Afterward, you need to only replace the tag information in [docker-compose.yml](./docker-compose.yml) file.
+Afterward, re run the application using `make compose-up`.

 ## Table schema

 The picture below shows table schema: